Rajim: Rajiv Lochan Vishnu Mandir

 The Rajiv Lochan Vishnu Mandir is an ancient Vishnu temple located at Rajim.
 A 7th century CE inscription recording the construction of the temple, and dated to the reign of the king Vilasatunga, has been found here.
 Vilasatunga probably belonged to a branch of the Nala dynasty.

-This temple is a notable example of Panchayana Shaili (Architect) The temple structure is supported by twelve towered columns embroidered with stone carvings, which bear the faces of the various gods of the Hindu mythology.
+This temple is a notable example of the work of architect Panchayana Shaili.
+The temple structure is supported by twelve towered columns embroidered with stone carvings, which bear the faces of the various gods of the Hindu mythology.
 The temple is an important religious construct visited by devotees from all over the globe who arrive to offer their prayers to the Lord Vishnu.
 The statue of Lord Buddha in the meditative position under the Bodhi tree carved out of black stone is also popular in the city.

-Subsidiary Temples
+Subsidiary temples

 Other temples dedicated to the various incarnations of Lord Vishnu like the Vamana and the Narasimha are in close proximity of the Rajiv Lochan Mandir.